As consumers, we think we know why we buy.

 By offering a free trial to consumers, you’re giving customers the feeling of ownership over that product or service, which develops an emotional attachment.

-When the trial period ends, consumers have to choose between losing the product or paying for continuing the service.
+When the trial period ends, consumers have to choose between losing the product or paying to continue the service.

-Customers new to Netflix can take out a 30-day free trial to see if the service works for them, which you’d think is a big loss-maker for the company – but it’s quite the opposite.
+Customers new to Adobe can take out a 30-day free trial to see if the software works for them, which you’d think is a big loss-maker for the company – but it’s quite the opposite as people get used to using the software and don’t want to give it up.

 Simply put, framing is highlighting aspects of your product in such a way that makes it more appealing to consumer emotions.